mayckonx/RxSampleExamples/README.md

-This project is a example of some features of RxSwift.
+This project is a example of some RxSwift features.

 Libraries and techniques I used in this project: